Mother: Agnes Patricia (Dalton) Eckhardt, bookkeeper

 Nixon was one of the early writers on "The Guiding Light" (1953-2009), the longest running soap opera in history.

-The production company Prospect Park teamed up with Apple and Hulu, to save "All My Children" and "One Life to Live" by making both shows available through the internet.
+The production company Prospect Park teamed up with Apple and Hulu, to save "All My Children" and "One Life to Live" by making both shows available online.

-Timeline: 1944 - After college Nixon begins writing for radio soap opera, 'Woman in White".
+1944 - After college Nixon begins writing for the radio soap opera, 'Woman in White."

-January 5, 1970 - Another Nixon creation debuts, "All My Children" also with her as head writer.
+January 5, 1970 - Another Nixon creation debuts, "All My Children," also with Nixon as head writer.

-June 25, 1994 - Nixon, the first female writer, is inducted into the Soap Opera Hall of Fame.
+June 25, 1994 - Nixon becomes the first female writer to be inducted into the Soap Opera Hall of Fame.

-1996-1998 - Wins Daytime Emmy for Outstanding Drama Series Writing Team for "All My Children".
+1996-1998 - Wins Daytime Emmys for Outstanding Drama Series Writing Team for "All My Children".

 May 12, 2010 - The National Academy of Television Arts & Sciences announces Nixon as the recipient of the Lifetime Achievement Award.